 To hear Scofield tell it, that process does not come easily.
 "You only get tunes if you work at it; I can't wait for inspiration," he says.
 "I have to have a project, and the project makes me have to come up with some music — like, I'll be making a new record and I need a ballad.
 I don't really compose for fun, ever.
 I don't ever have the, 'Oh that's a nice melody.'
 Usually I think, 'Oh gosh, I gotta write some tunes.
 And I have to write this kind of tune.'
 And then I can do it."

 Scofield says the discipline of writing didn't change for his latest album, but the circumstances of his life did.
 His son Evan, who had been battling cancer for several years, passed away in 2013.

-"Even though, I think when you write music, you just write music," Scofield says.
-"But when I hear the songs or think of the songs, I know what I was going through.
-I wasn't thinking about music really.
+"He had lived here at home with us during that time, and that's when I wrote these songs that are on the record, most of them," Scofield says.
+"So, even though I think when you write music, you just write music, when I hear the songs or think of the songs, I know what I was going through, I wasn't thinking about music really.
 I was thinking about him."